 Crediting the Archives as the source of photographs or documents used as illustrative material is mandatory.
 The preferred credit is:

-The University of Southern California University Archives
+The University of Southern California, on behalf of the USC University Archives